zibo-zhang-9/Deep-Learning-for-Vehicle-Control-End-to-End-Autonomous-Driving/README.md

 The overall workflow of the system can be summarized as:

-Dataset → Preprocessing → Neural Network → Training → Evaluation → Simulation
+Dataset → Preprocessing → Neural Network Model→ Training → Evaluation → Simulation

 ---

 # Model Design

-A **Multi-Layer Perceptron (MLP)** is used as the core model.
+A **Multi-Layer Perceptron (MLP)** is used as the core Neural Network model.

 The model is trained to minimize the difference between predicted and target control commands using Mean Squared Error (MSE) as the loss function.